MarkXA/nidevconf/content/conference-day.md

 ### By car

-Discounted parking is available at the [APCOA Lanyon Place car park](https://goo.gl/maps/kY77gfY7MKkEic7d8) (note NOT the Oxford Street car park adjacent to the Waterfront Hall - it's a little further along Lanyon Place).
-To avail of the discounted £10 day rate, visit https://citycentre.apcoa.co.uk/ and use the following details:
+Discounted parking is available at the [APCOA Lanyon Place car park](https://goo.gl/maps/kY77gfY7MKkEic7d8) (note **NOT** the Oxford Street car park adjacent to the Waterfront Hall - it's a little further along Lanyon Place).
+To avail of the discounted £10 day rate, visit https://citycentre.apcoa.co.uk/ and prebook use the following details:

-* Select parking location Lanyon Place
+* Select parking location **Lanyon Place**
-* Choose Day Parking (£20)
+* Choose **Day Parking (£20)**
 * Select date and time for entry and exit
 * Enter promo code **con10** to reduce the price to £10